veerashayyagari/awx/deepdive/03-api-layer.md

 This document details how the Django REST Framework API handles job launch requests.

+## What to take away

+- `GET /launch/` returns a launch configuration snapshot used by the UI to decide prompts.
+- `POST /launch/` validates inputs, creates a job, and triggers scheduling.
+- The serializer is the central validation gate; most launch failures surface here.

 ## Key Files

 | File | Purpose |